benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q158.png)

-## Min/Max Filters on Splits
+## Min/Max Aggregations on Splits

 todo

-## Min/Max Filter on Splits #1 (P1)
+## P1 Min/Max Aggregation on Splits

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-P1.png)

-- P1 appears below a 'split by' below a query-start / relationship / path.
+- P1 appears below a 'split by _relprop_' below a relationship.
 The relationship / path may be wrapped by an '↛' or an 'L'
+- P1 appears below a 'split by _{pt/at/st}/< ett >_' below a query-start / relationship / path /  quantifier-input.
+The relationship / path / quantifier may be wrapped by an '↛' or an 'L'

 - _relprop_ is a property of the relationship
 - {pt}/{at}/{st}/< ett > is a property tag / aggregation tag / split tag / entity type tag - defined on top of the P1 (in a previous filtering step) or right of the '→' entity
-- If not split by _relprop_ : P1 may appear before a quantifier (if followed by an R-combiner - '→' is the entity directly right of the R-combiner)
 - '→' / _et_ is a blue/logical/red entity

 _**Q224:** Any person and his horses - of the 3 horse colors with the smallest positive number of owners_